-601 See Consumer Financial Protection Bureau, April 10, 2013.
-Ability-to-Repay and Qualified Mortgage Rule, Small Entity Compliance Guide, http://files.consumerfinance.gov/f/201304 cfpb compliance-guide atr-qm-rule.pdf.
-Under the regulation (12 C.F.R. § 1026.43, issued under authority of 15 U.S.C. § 1639c), creditors generally must consider eight underwriting factors: (1) current or reasonably expected
+605 See Consumer Financial Protection Bureau, April 10, 2013.
+Ability-to-Repay and Qualified Mortgage Rule, Small Entity Compliance Guide, http://files.consumerfinance.gov/f/201304_cfpb compliance-guide atr-qm-rule.pdf.
+Under the regulation (12 C.F.R. § 1026.43, issued

 - For low-income customers, loans should not be secured by the program participant's home or home equity.
-While such unsecured loans may entail a higher interest rate, especially for customers with low credit scores or little credit history, they avoid the risk of liens and foreclosures for customers who default on their loans.602 - Contracts for financial products must offer terms that include forbearance.
+While such unsecured loans may entail a higher interest rate, especially for customers with low credit scores or little credit history, they avoid the risk of liens and foreclosures for customers who default on their loans.606 - Contracts for financial products must offer terms that include forbearance.
 If a program participant can show good cause in a request for forbearance, financers must offer a) suspension of total payments for up to three months, b) a suspension of interest payments for up to six months, or c) a reduction in interest rates for up to twelve months.
-Missed revenues may be recovered later in the stage of the contract, but no interest may be applied. - Contracts may not include prepayment penalties. - Marketing and contractual materials must be in the language requested by the customer. - Contracts must allow a grace period of at least seven calendar days after the customer payment due date before late fees are charged. - All Illinois Solar for All contracts must include full system warranty, as well as operations and maintenance guarantees for the duration of the REC Contract or 15 years, at no additional cost to participants.
+Missed revenues may be recovered later in the stage of the contract, but no interest may be applied. - · Contracts may not include prepayment penalties. - Marketing and contractual materials must be in the language requested by the customer. - Contracts must allow a grace period of at least seven calendar days after the customer payment due date before late fees are charged. - All Illinois Solar for All contracts must include full system warranty, as well as operations and maintenance guarantees for the duration of the REC Contract or 15 years, at no additional cost to participants.